 Certain factors affect prognosis (chance of recovery) and treatment options.

 LCH in organs such as the skin, bones, lymph nodes, or pituitary gland usually gets better with treatment and is called "low- risk".
-LCH in the spleen, liver, bone marrow, or lung is harder to treat and is called "high-risk".
+LCH in the spleen, liver, or bone marrow is harder to treat and is called "high-risk".

 The prognosis (chance of recovery) and treatment options depend on the following:

 - How old the patient is when diagnosed with LCH.